John W. Lawit has been practicing immigration law exclusively for the past 38 years.

-John is now co-chair of the Dallas BarAssociation Immigration Law Study Committee.
+John is now on the Board of Directors of the Dallas BarAssociation Immigration Law Section.
 John has served as Chair of the New Mexico Immigration and International Law Section of the New Mexico State Bar Association; he is the author of the New Mexico Immigration and Nationality Law Practice Act, which was the first law enacted within the United States to protect immigrants from the unauthorized practice of immigration law.
 The law has served as model legislation, which has been enacted in ten States.
 John is regularly invited to speak at immigration law conferences throughout the United States and internationally.
 He has appeared before Consulates on behalf of the firm's clients throughout the world.

 John's accomplishments include serving as an adjunct professor of immigration law at Texas Tech University in 2014 and the University of New Mexico's School of Law (1983-1988).
 He was selected by the United States Department of Justice to serve as United States Immigration Judge; he was the youngest attorney to be selected.
 John has received the AV rating, the highest possible rating from the prestigious Martindale Hubble Law Directory.
 He is listed in the Martindale-Hubbell Bar Register of Preeminent Lawyers.
 John also appears in Who's Who in American Law and has been listed in Best Lawyers in America for over fifteen years.
 John has been appointed by two New Mexico Governors to the New Mexico Border Commission (1982-1986); he has been appointed as special immigration counsel to the Republic of Mexico by the Mexican Ministry of Foreign Affairs (1983) and was appointed by the Governor of the State of New Mexico to the New Mexico International Trade/Investment Counsel (1984-1987).